Begins at Rose Creek this year.

 The eastern trailhead is in LeRoy

-right past the city park and on to
+past the Adams city park and on to

 Parking & Rest Areas:

-You will find plenty of parking at the trailhead at
+You will find plenty of parking at the 2016 ride headquarters at the

 the Rose Pedaler on MN 56 and at the Taopi rest area.